We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 While online psychiatry isn’t the best fit for everyone, it is a convenient and accessible option for many to seek treatment on their own time and in their own home.

-If you’re looking for mental health services that offer a little more than talk therapy, psychiatry can also provide medication management in a remote and discreet way.
+If you’re looking for mental health services that offer a little more than talk therapy, psychiatry can also provide medication management remotely and discreetly.

 Lacey Bourassa is a health, wellness, and beauty writer based in Southern California.
 She holds a BA in English.
 Her work has appeared in digital publications like Livestrong, Verywell, Business Insider, Eat This Not That, and others.
 When she’s not writing, Lacey is likely pursuing her other interests: skin care, plant-based cooking, pilates, and traveling.
 You can keep up with her by visiting her website or her blog.